SeiryuZ/HemeWeb/proposal/README.md

 ## III.
 Main Claim

-In this project, I will show that the proposed approach will improve HemeLB project.
-I will measure the improvement to the project in usability, auditability, and reproducibility.
-In this section, I will define what I mean by these terms.
+In this project, I will show that the proposed approach will help the HemeLB project.
+By improving the workflow usability, auditability, and reproducibility.
+In this section, I will define what I mean by these terms and outline how I will measure success

 * **Usability**